okrauskopf/Flsun_V400/README.md

-1 - Buy hairspray or similar and never have a print detach from the bed ever again https://www.3djake.com/3d-printer-accessories/buildplateadhesion
+1 - <a href="https://www.3djake.com/3d-printer-accessories/buildplateadhesion">Buy adhesive spray here</a> or somewhere else (or hairspray) and never have a print detach from the PEI bed ever again.

 2 - Download and install the <a href=https://ultimaker.com/software/ultimaker-cura>latest version of Cura</a>